Fitting Blinds to a Frame: Inside or Outside?

 Top Five Advantages of Vertical Blinds

-1. A Practical Solution for Large Windows
+1. Vertical Blinds are Perfect for Large Windows

 If you’re comparing options for larger windows, you can explore our vertical blinds range to see how different materials and finishes look across wider openings.